blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - a **required** `$id`, which is a globally unique identifier, where the Property Type's definition can be accessed (in most cases this will be a URL)
 - a **required** `kind` that should be set to `"propertyType"`, to specify the kind of type being defined
-- a **required** `name`, which should generally be a non-pluralized description of the property (for example: "Address" not "Addresses")
+- a **required** `title`, which should generally be a non-pluralized description of the property (for example: "Address" not "Addresses")
 - **optionally** a `description` to further explain the semantic meaning of the Property Type
 - a **required** definition of its possible values